alexsuza/rentzone-infrastructure-ecs/readme.md

 # How to use this repository

-The 'rentzone.env' must be added to the same home directory of this repository (provided seperately from a trust approval)
+The 'rentzone.env' must be added to the home directory of this repository (provided seperately from a trust approval)